Suriyothai: Legacy

-A memorial chedi to Queen Suriyothai, Phra Chedi Sisuriyothai, was built by King Maha Chakkraphat in her honor.
-The chedi is at Wat Suanluang Sopsawan on the banks of the Chao Phraya River, southwest of the royal palace.
-There is also a memorial park to her outside of Ayutthaya, featuring a large statue of the queen riding a war elephant at Tung Makham Yong in Ban Mai sub-district, Phra Nakhon Si Ayutthaya District in order to honor Queen Suriyothai and to mark the great occasion of Her Majesty Queen Sirikit’s 60th birthday anniversary in 1992.
+A memorial chedi, Phra Chedi Sisuriyothai, was constructed by King Maha Chakkraphat in honor of Queen Suriyothai.
+The chedi stands at Wat Suanluang Sopsawan, on the banks of the Chao Phraya River, southwest of the royal palace, and is today part of Ayutthaya Historical Park.

+Another monument dedicated to her is the Suriyothai Memorial Park at Tung Makham Yong in Ban Mai Subdistrict, Phra Nakhon Si Ayutthaya District.
+The park, which features a large statue of the queen riding a war elephant, was established to commemorate Queen Suriyothai and to mark the 60th birthday anniversary of Queen Sirikit in 1992.

-In 2001, a Thai movie about her life, The Legend of Suriyothai, was released.
-The film was directed by M.C.
+A Thai historical film about her life, The Legend of Suriyothai, was released in 2001.
+It was directed by M.C.
 Chatrichalerm Yukol of the Thai Royal Family and financed by Queen Sirikit.

-In 2013 Opera Siam International premiered S. P. Somtow's ballet-opera called "Suriyothai" in honour of the birthday of Queen Sirikit.
-It starred Stacey Tappan and Winita Lohitkul, and was conducted by Trisdee na Patalung.
+In 2013, Opera Siam International premiered S. P. Somtow's ballet-opera Suriyothai in honor of Queen Sirikit's birthday, starring Stacey Tappan and Winita Lohitkul, with Trisdee na Patalung as conductor.